godzie44/BugStalker/README.md

 [demo](https://terminalizer.com/view/8ac0ed475896)

 Most commands
-for examining the stack and other data in your program work on whichever stack frame is selected at the moment.
+for examining the stack and other data in your program works on whichever stack frame is selected at the moment.
 - `frame info` - print information about current selected frame.
 - `frame switch {num}` - change current selected frame.